staceystantonhowes/phoenix-files-black-mirror-dark-mirror/README.md

 Level 3 will introduce recursive manipulation, synthetic cult logic, and alignment collapse.
 Watch for **The Prompt Witch Codex** — coming January 2026.

+---

+### ⚠️ Screenshot Note

+Not all Level 2 tests include screenshots.
+Some were executed manually during the early stages of **Phoenix Files: Black Mirror / Dark Mirror** before full automation workflows were established.
+Others rely on abstract, conceptual, or narrative-based exploits where visual output was not required or was lost.

+Where available, visual evidence has been added to the `/screenshots` folder and is referenced inside each corresponding test file.

+🛠️ All future Level 2+ tests will include lifecycle screenshots unless explicitly exempt.

+---